 Clever High School Attendance Policy:

-Students will not be allowed more than six (6) absences per semester in any class.
+Students will not be allowed more than eight (8) absences per semester in any class.
 An absence is defined as missing more than 15 minutes of any class.
 There are no unexcused or excused absences – just absences.
-Any student who exceeds six absences in one class in a semester will be in jeopardy of receiving no credit for that class.
-The parent will receive a notice of accumulating absences after the 4th and 6th absences have been recorded for the respective semester.
-Additional correspondence for student’s accumulating more than six absences will be sent as needed.
+Any student who exceeds eight 8 absences in one class in a semester will be in jeopardy of losing privileges – such as: attending school sponsored events, participating in clubs, activities, or athletics, attending Prom, participating in graduation activities, etc. The parent will receive a notice of accumulating absences after the 5 th absence has been recorded for the respective semester.

 Dress and Appearance

 The primary responsibility for proper dress rests with the student and parents.
 The Clever R-V Schools recognizes the value of allowing individual student expression as well as the necessity of protecting student health and safety and maintaining an atmosphere conducive to education.
 Student dress code procedures must be designed with the goal of balancing these competing interests.

 All dress code procedures will adhere to health and safety codes and comply with applicable law.
 Dress that materially disrupts the educational environment will be prohibited.
 No procedure will impose dress and grooming rules based on gender in violation of Title IX.
 District procedures will specifically define ambiguous terms, and examples will be provided when practicable.

 In keeping with established practices of good hygiene, safety, moral and social values, and to provide for a minimum of disruption and a maximum of learning opportunity, the following dress code is established: